R. Lee Warren, DDS, MAGD

 Born and reared in Watauga County near Boone, North Carolina, I graduated from Bethel High School and Appalachian State University with a Bachelor of Science in Biology, minoring in Chemistry.
 I was awarded a National Science Fellowship to Duke University to work toward a Master’s Degree.
 During this time, I made a decision to pursue a career in dentistry and graduated from the University of North Carolina School of Dentistry with a Doctor of Dental Surgery degree.
 Upon graduation, I attended the Pankey Continuum and Dawson Seminars which allowed me to tie education and clinical procedures together.
 Continuing education has enabled me to acquire a Fellowship and Masters in the Academy of General Dentistry.

-For forty-three years, I have maintained a private practice of dentistry in Boone.
+For forty-five years, I have maintained a private practice of dentistry in Boone.
 I have also served as an Adjunct Assistant Professor at the UNC School of Dentistry for twenty years in the Departments of Fixed Prosthodontics and Operative Dentistry.
 I have been a member of the American Dental Association, the North Carolina Dental Society, and the First District Dental Society since graduation from dental school.
 In addition, I helped found the Tar Heel Dental Study Club and served as president the first two years.
 The Study Club is still ongoing for continuing education serving dentists from Ashe, Avery, Mitchell, and Watauga counties.

 Blaire E. Warren, DDS